 In the residential programs, a semester hour is equivalent to fifty minutes of class instruction per week for one semester.
 For the purpose of comparing semester hours with quarter hours, 1 semester hour equals 1.5 quarter hours.

-Nonresidential programs, such as the MA/BE (modular), MA/L (blended) or MA/T or MEd/DL (cohort based), have course starts and class configurations that vary from the traditional semester format.
+Nonresidential programs, such as the MA/BE (modular), MA/L (blended), or MEd (cohort based), may have course starts and class configurations that vary from the traditional semester format.
 Course credits for these classes are expressed in semester hour equivalents.

 Active and Inactive Student Status